Measurements and Units

 Unit

-A unit, or unit of measure, is a quantity that is assumed to be the standard with a unique value that can be used to express.
+A unit, or unit of measure, is a quantity assumed to be the standard with a unique value that can be used to express.
 The same type units of measurement are used as a comparison value.
 For example, one foot corresponds to a quantity of 0.3048 meters.
 Regardless of how this came about, a unit of measure can be expressed as the quantity of other units of measure of the same kind.

 Base-Unit